supriyachola/FACE_DETECTION_AND_RECOGNITION_CODSOFT/README.md

 # FACE_DETECTION_AND_RECOGNITION_CODSOFT
 Face Detection - Image/Video Upload This is a simple face detection application using OpenCV and Tkinter.
+The app allows users to upload images or videos, and it will detect faces in the uploaded media, displaying them with bounding boxes.

+Features
+Upload and detect faces in images.
+Upload and detect faces in videos.
+Display real-time face detection for video uploads.
+Interactive GUI using Tkinter.

+Requirements
+Before running the application, make sure you have the following Python packages installed:
+OpenCV (opencv-python)
+Pillow (Pillow)
+Tkinter (usually comes pre-installed with Python)